okx/okexchain-docs/docs/getting-start/join-okexchain-mainnet-with-docker.md

 ```

 >  You can stop the docker container with command: `docker stop okexchain-mainnet-fullnode`, and then restart the docker container with command: `docker start okexchain-mainnet-fullnode`.
 When the docker container gets to the latest block, local RPC can be used：`http://localhost:8545`

+>  If you start the node from height 0, you need run the command in path: ~/okexchain/mainnet/data
+$ echo '{"height": "0","round": "0","step": 0}' > priv_validator_state.json